iamcal/homespring.js/README.md

 `tick()` synchronously executes a single tick of the program, then returns.
 This can be used for building an interactive debugger.
 Callbacks must be used for input and output.
-Termination can be detected eitehr via a callback or checking the `.terminated` property.
+Termination can be detected either via a callback or checking the `.terminated` property.

 ### Callbacks